brwyatt/puppet-flatpak/README.md

 ### What flatpak affects

-This module adds the Flatpak PPA on Launchpad to the system's repository and installs Flatpak.
+This module adds on Debian the Flatpak PPA on Launchpad to the system's repository.
+It then installs Flatpak.

 ### Setup Requirements

-Currently, this module only supports Ubuntu, but may work with other Debian- based distributions.
+Currently, this module supports Ubuntu and RedHat OS family, It may work with other Debian- based distributions.

-This module requires the `puppetlabs-apt` module in order to manage Apt repos.
+On Ubuntu the module requires the `puppetlabs-apt` module in order to manage Apt repos.

 ### Beginning with flatpak